 You will need to carefully think through when announcements are to be made and be particularly careful if the timing of any changes may appear to be due to discrimination.

-Can employees be offered any incentive to help them accept the change?
+Can an incentive help employees accept the change?

 Is there an additional benefit which is of value to the employee and which you might be able to offer in return for a change?
 If so, this might help you and the employee come to an agreement on the changes you wish to implement.
 Listening to employee concerns and what they would ideally like to happen can mean you reach an agreement quicker, which can only be a good thing for your business.